Today is Afford Anything’s five-year birthday. Er, anniversary. Birthiversary?

 - The sign-up box on the homepage.

-- The sign-up box in the sidebar.
+- The sign-up box at the bottom of the page.

 - PDF downloads of individual blog posts.